giraffe-fsharp/Giraffe/README.md

 ### Giraffe.TokenRouter

-Including the `Giraffe.TokenRouter` module/namespace adds alternative route `HttpHandler` functions to route incoming requests through a basic [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) that is modified to handle path matching and parse values significantly faster then using basic `choose`.
-Each routing function is compiled into the tree so that on runtime it can quickly traverse the tree in small tokens until it matches or fails.
-If speed/performance on parsing & matching of routes is required it is advised you use `Giraffe.TokenRouter`
+The `Giraffe.TokenRouter` module adds alternative `HttpHandler` functions to route incoming HTTP requests through a basic [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree).
+Several routing handlers (e.g.: `routef` and `subRoute`) have been overridden in such a way that path matching and value parsing are significantly faster than using the basic `choose` function.

+This implementation assumes that additional memory and compilation time is not an issue.
+If speed and performance of parsing and path matching of routes is required then `Giraffe.TokenRouter` is the preferred option.

 #### router

-The base of all routing is a `router` function instead of `choose`.
-The `router` HttpHandler takes two arguments, a `HttpHandler` to run when it fails to match (typlically a `404 "Not Found"`) and the second argument is the list of routing functions.
+The base of all routing decisions is a `router` function instead of the default `choose` function when using the `Giraffe.TokenRouter` module.

+The `router` HttpHandler takes two arguments, first a `HttpHandler` to execute when no route can be matched (typical 404 Not Found handler) and secondly a list of all routing functions.

-### Example:
+##### Example:

 Defining a basic router and routes